Life Together - Flora and potatoes

 John lived to the ripe old age of 93, dying in 1961!
 In our context, this is perhaps not so interesting in itself – but of interest is the fact that my mother’s scrapbook contains a letter from her Aunty Flora about his sickness and death.

-The letter from my mother’s Aunty Flora
+The letter from my mother’s Aunt Flora

-She mentions in the 1961 letter that her husband was bedridden for the last nine months of his life, and various relations helped her look after him.
+Aunt Flora mentions in the 1961 letter that her husband was bedridden for the last nine months of his life, and various relations helped her look after him.
 She mentions her daughter, Morag.
 She also mentions that her brother Hugh visited her.
 In other words, this letter very much ties together all the family relations that are mentioned elsewhere here.

 Leave a Reply